-In all the discussions, speakers underscored the importance of the bottom-up multi-stakeholder model practiced by ICANN which has served it well over the years and has delivered on the requirements of the for its IANA stewardship to be transitioned to the global multi-stakeholder community.
-Thus, the need for more business people to be part of the ICANN community was Arinola Akinyemi, a member of the BC, chaired the Youth Development Seminar and presented to 100 people on the topic of Building career in ICT and How to become an ICT entrepreneur during the second day of the Summit.
+In all the discussions facilitated by BC members, the speakers underscored the importance of the bottom-up multi-stakeholder model practiced by ICANN which has served it well over the years and has delivered on the requirements of the by the United States’ Government, National Telecommunications and Information Administration (NTIA) for its IANA stewardship to be transitioned to the global multi-stakeholder community and outside of the control of the US Government.
+Thus, the need for more business people to be part of the ICANN community was reaffirmed on numerous occasions.
+A specific breakdown of what was achieved by each of the four (4) funded travelers is as follows:

+Arinola Akinyemi, a member of the BC, chaired the Youth Development Seminar and presented to 100 people on the topic of Building career in ICT and How to become an ICT entrepreneur during the second day of the Summit.
 Thanks to ICANN’s support via CROPP, one hundred more individuals are now aware of the BC’s role within ICANN and that SME's are also actively represented in the community, asides informing them on how they can directly contribute.

 Lawrence Olawale-Roberts, also a member of the BC, was a panelist at the Youth Development Seminar on day 2 and presented to over 100 individuals asides joining other BC Members during the session on Sustaining Critical Infrastructure for IoTs & Keeping Internet safe, secure and resilient to talk about what ICANN was doing and how new volunteers could engage within the community.
 He also enlightened many participants on the ICANN fellowship program, what the requirements entail, and how they can apply or encourage someone from their organization/company to apply.